mjdominus/util/README.md

 `getstore _url_ _file_` fetches the file at the given URL and stores it in the specified file.
 If you omit the filename, it will be inferred from the URL.

+With arguments, `localtime` converts the arguments from epoch time to local time and prints the conversions one per line.
+Without arguments, it is a filter, replacing an epoch time at the beginning of any input line to the corresponding local time.

 `menupick` is a filter reads a list of items from stdin, prints a menu of the items on the terminal, repeatedly prompts the terminal for a